 According to certain religious and spiritual beliefs, the cards can be used for divination or other spiritualist rituals.
 The card imagery contains specific symbols based on storytelling archetypes from many global cultures and religions that have largely agreed upon basic meanings.
 They also have occult associations incorporated from the Hebrew alphabet, numerology, astrology, Carl Jung’s psychological archetypes, and more.

-Until around 1800, tarot decks were used as essentially a fancy Bridge deck used for a card game known as Tarocchi, with the Major Arcana being the trump cards and the minor arcana being the regular cards.
-In the 1790s, a professor of occult studies applied occult associations to the cards on an academic whim and people, especially nobles, really took to it.
+Until around 1800, tarot decks were a fancy Bridge deck used for a card game known as Tarocchi, with the Major Arcana being the trump cards and the Minor Arcana being the regular cards encompassing four suits.
+In the 1790s, an professor of occult studies applied occult associations to the cards on an academic whim and people, especially nobles, really took to it.

 As a result, decks began to be made specifically for divination rather than card games and that led to modern spiritual beliefs about the use of tarot 200 years later.
-(Farley, 2009, “The Cultural History of Tarot”) The above photos are of Annapurna Interactive’s beautiful print of the cards used in the game I picked up at PAX West.
+(Farley, 2009, “The Cultural History of Tarot”) The above photos are of Annapurna Interactive’s beautiful print of the cards which appear in the game.

 The Fool’s Journey in Sayonara Wild Hearts

 The 22 Major Arcana in the Tarot depict a cycle of learning and personal-emotional growth that everyone will go through as they progress through life, represented by archetypal figures and symbols, known collectively as the Fool’s Journey.
-These archetypes appear in varying forms in all cultures and across a broad spectrum of media.
+These archetypes appear in varying forms across all cultures and a broad spectrum of media.